aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/psa-pss/index.en.md

 #### Kubernetes Security Context Elements

 Security Context Elements are applied to Kubernetes pods and containers to apply specific security settings.
-They can can be applied at pod and container levels.
+They can be applied at pod and container levels.
 Container-level Security Context elements are more granular than there pod counterparts, and override pod-level settings.

 A example Pod *Security Context* can be seen below.
 The settings therein apply to every container within the pod, unless overridden by a container-level *Security Context*.